BroadbandForum/usp/docs/specification/index.typ

 - Allowing the user to interact with their devices and services using customer portals or control points on their own smart devices.
-- The ability to deploy and manage containerized microservices for end\-users via software modulization and USP\-enabled applications.”
+- The ability to deploy and manage containerized microservices for end\-users via software modularization and USP\-enabled applications.
 - The ability to have both the application and network service provider manage, troubleshoot, and control different aspects of the services they are responsible for, and enabling provider partnerships.